 Ineligible Institutions, Fields, and Activities: U.S. or U.S.-based institutions and profit-making companies and organizations such as businesses and corporations are ineligible to host Fulbright Specialists.
 Projects with activities focused on English language such as designing curriculum, conducting needs assessments, teacher training, or high-level educational consultations, are not eligible for the FSP.

-Specialists may not carry out personal research projects—they must carry out projects proposed by host institutions.
+Specialists may not carry out personal research projects—they must carry out projects conceptualized and proposed by host institutions.
 Clinical medical research or projects involving patient contact are ineligible under Fulbright policy.

 Fulbright Specialist Program Activities